-Jane will be in conversation with one of Ireland’s most successful Irish female crime writers, Liz Nugent, at Pearse Street Library on 16th July.
+Jane will be in conversation with one of Ireland’s most successful Irish female crime writers, Liz Nugent, at CITY HALL (please note VENUE CHANGE), Dame Street, Dublin 2 on 16th July.

 Liz first began to write for broadcast in 2003.
 Between 2003 and 2013, she worked as a Story Associate on the popular television soap opera Fair City.
 She had several pieces accepted for Sunday Miscellany, a radio series on RTE Radio 1 specialising in nostalgic autobiographical writing.